 - Defended a large national mortgage lender against claims involving improper lending and servicing practices.

-- Prepared clemency petition for a client serving federal sentence for non-violent drug offenses for which penalty would have been substantially lower if convicted today.
-President Obama granted that petition, and commuted the client’s sentence, in August 2016.
+- Drafted clemency petition that was granted by President Obama in connection with pro bono representation of client serving federal sentence for non-violent drug offenses for which penalty would have been substantially lower if convicted today.

-- Represented various individuals and corporations in investigations conducted by the criminal and civil divisions of the U.S. Attorney’s Office, including investigations relating to pharmaceutical sales and marketing practices, and drug and device manufacturing processes.
+- Represented various individuals and corporations in investigations conducted by the criminal and civil divisions of the U.S. Attorney’s Office, including securities fraud, mail and wire fraud, and healthcare fraud investigations relating to pharmaceutical sales and marketing practices, and drug and device manufacturing processes.

 In addition, in 2019, Ms. Orazio gained significant trial experience during a six-month secondment with the Middlesex County District Attorney’s Office, where she served as a Special Assistant District Attorney in the Woburn, Massachusetts District Court.
 In that capacity, she prosecuted hundreds of felony and misdemeanor crimes; independently conducted a dozen jury and bench trials to final verdict; and argued dozens of dispositive and evidentiary motions.